Information for student workers (including co-op)

 Continue to apply for any positions you are interested in, keeping in mind that travel restrictions are changing daily.
 If you are offered a position outside of the province, discuss the offer with your co-op office.

-I am an international student and I have been offered a work placement outside of Canada in my home country for winter 2021.
+I am an international student and I have been offered a work placement outside of Canada in my home country.
 There are no travel restrictions in my home country.
 Can I accept this work placement?

 First, check with your co-op office for overall guidance on Memorial regulations on accepting work terms abroad at this time.
 An official global travel advisory is in effect: Avoid non-essential travel outside Canada until further notice.
 This may have an impact on your insurance and your ability to return to Canada as well.